Sign In / Sign Out

 Students will have the option to continue enrollment in SHS 590 at one credit per semester for up to three semesters to complete the externship requirements of the ASHA certification.
 These extra hours of clinical experience will allow students to apply for ASHA certification upon graduation.
 Students should maintain continuous enrollment and not apply for graduation until they have completed the additional clinical hours for the certification.

 Students must pass a formative exam given at the end of the first academic year of the program.
 This is a 100-question, multiple-choice test covering the content of the courses taken during the fall and spring semesters.
-Students receiving scores of less than 80 percent will be given one opportunity to retake the exam.
+Students receiving scores of less than 80% are given one opportunity to retake the exam.

-Students must pass a summative exam given at the end of the second academic year of the program.
-This is a comprehensive written and oral exam pertaining to clinical.
+Students must pass a summative exam in the fall of the third academic year of the program.
+This is a comprehensive written and oral exam pertaining to clinical case diagnosis and management.
+One retake is allowed if student does not pass on the initial attempt.

 All students pursuing the Doctor of Audiology degree must pass the Praxis examination in audiology as a graduation requirement.
 There are no credit hours tied to it.
 The Praxis exam result must be sent directly from the Education Testing Service to the audiology program office in order to process the graduation approval.